 Your title should be searchable, so make the effort to find out how buyers search for particular items.
 You can do this by typing your item into the search panel and seeing what suggestions come up.
 Try to add as many relevant details as possible to the title and avoid unnecessary adjectives and buzzwords.

 To get started, see what keywords and phrases your supplier used to help YOU find the items you wanted.
 You can also look at Google AdWords to see what related keywords and phrases are sizzling on Google.
 Oh, and make sure you make no typos in your title; it makes it harder for buyers to find you.

 eBay’s Top Rated Sellers are sellers recognized for providing top-notch customer service on a consistent basis.
 Once you’ve met the criteria, you will receive a Top Rated Plus seal and a 10% discount on final value fees on your qualifying listings.

 The savings are an unbeatable perk, but don’t underestimate the value of that seal.
-Having this designation will help you stand out from your competitors and show potential customers that you are a trusted seller.
+Having this status will help you stand out from your competitors and show potential customers that you are a trusted seller.

-To qualify to be a Top Rated Seller on eBay in the U.S., you must meet these criteria with your U.S.-based buyers over the most recent 12-month period:
+To qualify to be a Top Rated Seller on eBay in the U.S. you must meet these criteria with your U.S.-based buyers over the most recent 12-month period:

 Making money on eBay isn't hard, but making a lot of it takes time and effort.
 If you are serious about making a good (or even fantastic!) living via your eBay sales, follow these tips: